qiime2/dev-docs/source/storing-data/provenance.rst

 - ``output-name`` is the name assigned to this Action's output *at registration*, which can be useful when determining which of an Action's multiple outputs a file represents.
   (This does not capture the user-passed filename.)
-- ``alias-of``: an optional field, present if the Action was run as part of a QIIME 2 :term:`Pipeline`, representing the *actual* Action UUID rather than the Pipeline Alias.
+- ``alias-of``: an optional field, present if the Action is the terminal result of a QIIME 2 :term:`Pipeline`, this value is the UUID of the "inner" result which this pipeline result aliases.
   See maintainer note above for details.